poncos/DigitRecognizer/README.md

-This project is aimed to offer an example of the used of matlab C interface, and the matlab neural network toolbox.
+This project is aimed to show how to make use of the matlab C interface, and the matlab neural network toolbox.

 It complements several posts I published in my blog (in spanish).